-Opposition parties question setting up of PM CARES Fund, allege it lacks transparency
+Govt, Opposition trade fire on PM CARES Fund in Lok Sabha

 Backing the fund, Bhartuhari Mahtab (BJD) said he hoped the PM CARES Fund is not only created to tackle COVID-19 but also for different calamities.

-"Such type of calamity relief funds are nothing new in our country.
-I doubt in any other country such a clamour has been made to target a philanthropic trust, the manner in which it is being done in the country," Mahtab said.
+Speaker Om Birla said he is removing the term from records and replacing it with "mananiya" (respected).

+Earlier, opposing the Bill, Manickam Tagore (Congress) also raised the issue of transparency in the PM CARES Fund.

 Arvind Sawant (Shiv Sena) said the way tax relief has been given to those who donate money to the PM CARES Fund, similar relief should be extended to the fund created by the Maharashtra government.
-Supporting the bill, Subhash Chandra Baheria (BJP) said it proposes faceless assessment which is a big step in the interest of taxpayers.

-The Bill, introduced in Lok Sabha on Friday, proposes to extend the faceless assessment scheme to at least eight processes in income tax law.

-It proposed faceless assessment of income escaping assessment, rectification, amendments and issuance of notice or intimation.